U.S. State AI Laws

 NYC Local Law 144 takes effect, requiring bias audits and public disclosure for automated hiring tools.

 Colorado Governor Polis signs SB 24-205, the first comprehensive state AI law covering high-risk AI across multiple domains.
+The framework is later repealed and replaced before taking effect.

 Connecticut signs SB 1103, requiring AI impact assessments and consumer disclosure for high-risk systems.